opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/context.rst

    * - getInvokeProperty()
      - Get the invoke property

+   * - getWorkflowID()
+     - Get the workflow run id (not yet available)

    * - getWorkflowRunID()
-     - Get the workflow run id
+     - Get the workflow run id (not yet available)

    * - getWorkflowStateID()
-     - Get the workflow state id
+     - Get the workflow state id (not yet available)

    * - getTraceID()
      - Get the trace id (not yet available)